1-Platform/one-platform/README.md

 ### Usage

-You can use the deployment scipt for deploying any SPA to One Platform:
+You can use the deployment script for deploying any SPA to One Platform:

 ```sh
 npm run deploy <PackageType> <PackageName> <PackagePath> <DeploymentEnv> <RefValue>